RosettaCommons/demos/protocol_capture/2014/rosettaligand_transform/README.md

     bcl.exe molecule:ConformerGeneration -conformers /home/kothiwsk/fragment_search csd_libraries_2012_RF0.1/rotamer_libraries/Nov2013/pdb_refinedsupplemented_lib.sdf.bz2 -ensemble rosetta_inputs/ligands/all_ligands.sdf -conformation_comparer DihedralBins -temperature 1.0 -max_iterations 1000 -top_models 100 -bin_size 30.0 -scheduler PThread 8 -add_h -conformers_single_file conformers

-You can use any conformer generation tool you have availible to you for this step.
+You can use any conformer generation tool you have available to you for this step.
 Your generated conformers should be output to a single SDF file.
 Every conformer must have 3D coordinates and hydrogens added.
 Conformers of the same ligand should have the same name in the SDF file.
 For convenience, an example conformer file is provided at rosetta_inputs/ligands/all_ligands.sdf.

 ### Params file generation